K3ra-y/Sustainability_Survey/Milestone3/Milestone3.md

     ## [1] "Overall accuracy =  0.661764705882353"

-The values look nice, so now we can get the coefficients:
+The results have resonable accuracy and AIC scores, so now we can get the coefficients and compare to the model with interaction effects:

 ``` r
 # Get the coefficients